 Alternative and Complementary Medicine | Asian Studies | Community-Based Research | Community Health and Preventive Medicine | Family, Life Course, and Society | Medicine and Health Sciences | Other Medicine and Health Sciences | Place and Environment | Rural Sociology | Sociology of Culture

 Gaunt, Richard, "Herbs, Home Medicine, and Self-Reliance: A Study on the Current Status of Traditional Home Medicine in Idukki District, Kerala" (2015).
 Independent Study Project (ISP) Collection.
-Paper 2078.
+2078.

 Alternative and Complementary Medicine Commons, Asian Studies Commons, Community-Based Research Commons, Community Health and Preventive Medicine Commons, Family, Life Course, and Society Commons, Other Medicine and Health Sciences Commons, Place and Environment Commons, Rural Sociology Commons, Sociology of Culture Commons